1. How is Isabel different from other symptom checkers?

 A condition often becomes clearer over time so enter your new pattern of symptoms and check the results.
 If

-you feel the diagnosis you have been given no longer fits then discuss this with your doctor.
-However, do not
+you feel the diagnosis you have been given by your doctor no longer fits then discuss this with your doctor.

-make any changes to medication you may have been given without discussing with your doctor first.
+However, do not make any changes to medication you may have been given without discussing with your doctor

 19. If I think I’ve picked up something from travelling in another country, what do I do?